NabaviLab/VarSimLab/docs/source/user-guide.rst

 If you download one of our prepared reference genomes, you can simply execute `run.sh` script.
 Once you see the below message, you can navigate to the web browser to http://localhost:8000

-.. note:: If you are using Docker for Windows, the command inside `run.sh` will not correctly mount the your host directory to the container.
+.. note:: If you are using Docker for Windows, the command inside `run.sh` will not correctly mount your host directory to the container.
 You wil have to run the container manually as indicated below.

 .. image:: /images/docker-message.png